gdg-tuwien/gdg-tuwien.github.io/index.md

 -->

-## Legal Stuff
+## Our Values

+Independence:

-All opinions expressed are our own:
+- All opinions expressed are our own.
 - "Google Developer Group on Campus Vienna University of Technology" (or "GDG Vienna Tech") is an independent group.
 Our activities and the opinions expressed here should in no way be linked to Google, the corporation.
 To learn more about the GDG program, visit: https://developers.google.com/community
-- While our chapter name references the "Vienna University of Technology," this does not imply any official sponsorship or partnership unless explicitly stated.
+- While our official chapter name references the "Vienna University of Technology", this does not imply any official sponsorship or partnership unless explicitly stated.
 - We welcome collaborations with groups and companies beyond Google.

 Driven by community, not profit: